wp-plugins/grouptivity/readme.txt

 1. Re-arrange the list and remove items as you wish.
 (This will be part of the administration screen in a later release)

 == Screenshots ==
-1. Share+ configuration - Add your Partner ID here.
+1. Share+ configuration - Add your Publisher ID here.
 2. Most shared sidebar widget
 3. The Share+ button on a site
 4. Share+ widget after being clicked